boboru/Customer-Churn-Analysis-and-Prediciton/README.md

 &nbsp;

 ![](imgs/internet_service_churn.png)
-- For internet service, people choosing Fiber optic have the highest churnning rate.
+- For internet service, people choosing Fiber optic have the highest churn rate.
 - There are 4 additional service including online security, online backup, device protection and tech support sharing similar patterns.
-People adopting these service are less likey to churn (Yes vs. No), indicating their engagements.
+People adopting these service are less likely to churn (Yes vs. No), indicating their engagements.
 - In addition, streaming TV and streaming movies are also related to internet service.
 But it seems these services may not satisfy customers a lot.

 &nbsp;